 Before heading back to Lake Tahoe, consider going up to the town of Truckee.
 This small town has a lot of great attractions like the Donner Memorial Park, multiple lakes, the historic Donner Summit Bridge, and the train tunnels.
 There are a lot of things to explore around Truckee, and the downtown area features some great restaurants as well.

 Magic Carpet Golf

 Heading back towards Lake Tahoe, if you are looking for a fun stop for the whole family, check out Magic Carpet Golf.
 There is one in south and north Lake Tahoe.
-I love mini golf myself, but this is one of the better ones I have been to with lots of unique attractions you interact with while playing.
+I love mini golf myself, and this is one of the better ones I have been to with lots of things to interact with while playing.

 Speedboat Beach is a small neighborhood beach that I would recommend if you are into kayaking.
 The beach itself is tiny and somewhat hard to get to and park at, so it is not great for a day spent relaxing in the sand.
 However, there are a lot of unique rocks out in the water, so if you have your own kayak, it can be a beautiful place to explore.

 Sand Harbor is my favorite spot in the northern part of Lake Tahoe.
-This state park on the Nevada side is a beautiful place to explore with some nice short trails, a large sandy beach and some excellent smooth rocks to photograph.
+This state park, on the Nevada side, is a beautiful place to explore with some excellent short trails, a large sandy beach, and smooth rocks to photograph.
 It is especially a great spot at sunset when the sun is lighting up the rocks and setting behind the hills across from the lake.